stennety/mywebsite/_posts/2020-09-02-great-lines-the-focus-edition.md

 [Finally](https://www.calnewport.com/blog/2020/08/29/focus-week-take-control-of-your-time/), take control of your time:

-> At the heart of my advice is a simple recommendation: _take control of your time._ To be more concrete, when thinking about your work day, I suggest that you **give every minute a job**.
+> At the heart of my advice is a simple recommendation _take: control of your time._ To be more concrete, when thinking about your work day, I suggest that you **give every minute a job**.